-- An environment is discrete if there are a fixed, finite number of actions and percepts in it. - Otherwise it is continuous - Russell and Norvig give a chess game as an example of a discrete environment, and taxi driving as an example of a continuous one. - Often we treat a continuous environment as discrete for simplicity
+- An environment is discrete if there are a fixed, finite number of actions and percepts in it. - Russell and Norvig give a chess game as an example of a discrete environment, and taxi driving as an example of a continuous one.